Beauman Division

 The Beauman Division was an improvised formation of the British Expeditionary Force (BEF) during the Second World War, which fought in France against the German 4th Army in June 1940, during Fall Rot (Case Red), the final German offensive of the Battle of France.

 Background

 Battle of France

-After the Phoney War, the Battle of France began on 10 May 1940 when the German armies in the west commenced the "Manstein Plan" Fall Gelb.
-The German Army Group B invaded the Netherlands and advanced westwards.
+After the Phoney War, the Battle of France began on 10 May 1940 when the German armies in the west commenced the Manstein Plan Fall Gelb.
+Army Group B invaded the Netherlands and advanced westwards.
 General Maurice Gamelin, the Supreme Allied Commander, initiated the Dyle Plan (Plan D) and invaded Belgium to close up to the Dyle River with three mechanised armies, the French First Army and Seventh Army and the British Expeditionary Force (BEF).
-The plan relied on the Maginot Line fortifications along the German-French border but the Germans had already crossed through most of the Netherlands, before the French forces arrived.
+The plan relied on the Maginot Line fortifications along the German–French border but the Germans had already crossed through most of the Netherlands, before the French forces arrived.
 Army Group A advanced through the Ardennes and crossed the Meuse at Sedan on 14 May and then attacked down the Somme valley.